 In an insulator or semiconductor, linear electronic absorption can occur only if the photon energy is at least as large as the band gap energy.
 This is because the smallest amount of energy for an electronic excitations dictated by the bandgap.
 However, at high optical intensity it is possible to bridge that bandgap by simultaneous absorption of two or more lower-energy photons, where the sum of photon energies exceeds the bandgap energy.
-Such processes are called multiphoton absorption (or multi-photon absorption).
+Such nonlinear absorption processes are called multiphoton absorption (or multi-photon absorption).
 The simplest variant is two-photon absorption, where only two photons are required.
 If the bandgap energy of a material is 2.8 times the photon energy of a laser beam, for example, only three-photon absorption and higher-order absorption processes can occur, since the photon energy is insufficient for linear and two-photon absorption.

 While the absorption rate for linear absorption is simply proportional to the optical intensity, for multiphoton absorption processes of order n, the absorption rate is proportional to the nth power of the optical intensity.
 This implies that such absorption rates can be very small for low or moderate optical intensities, but can become dominant for very high optical intensities, as can be reached particularly with focused laser pulses.
 The absorption coefficient is proportional to the (n − 1)th power of the optical intensity.